jtchase08/pureblackjoesversion/README.md

 an all black theme for [beeper](https://www.beeper.com/)

 i love Chris McElroy's theme, [pureblack](https://github.com/Chris-McElroy/pureblack), but wanted a different font and a couple other small tweaks, figured id put my version up as well.
 98% of credit goes to Chris.

-Chris McElroy, based his theme on the [metrology](https://github.com/Madelena/Metrology-for-Beeper/tree/main) theme.
+Chris based his theme on the [metrology](https://github.com/Madelena/Metrology-for-Beeper/tree/main) theme.

 ![image](pbjoesversionexample.png)